Welcome to Talent Night

 FAQ Talent Night

-Yes, all applications and pitches need to be done in English.
+Yes, all pitches need to be done in English.

-No, we are happy to welcome all participants regardless of location as long as you currently live in the Netherlands.
-However, if you are joining us from out of town, please be aware that you are responsible for any associated expenses.
+No, we are happy to welcome all participants regardless of location as long as you live in the Netherlands.
+If you are joining us from out of town, please be aware that you are responsible for any associated expenses.

-Our team will be looking at all the entries after the deadline and will respond to all applicants by July 24th.
-If you haven’t heard from us by then it might be because we have the incorrect contact details for you, so please reach out to us at talentnight@tedxamsterdamwomen.nl.
+Our team will review all entries after the submission deadline and respond to all applications.
+If you haven’t heard from us yet, it might be because we have your incorrect contact details.
+Please reach out to us at info@tedxamsterdamwomen.nl or send us a DM on Instagram so that we know how to reach you.

 If you missed the deadline but feel passionately about your idea, please reach out to us at talentnight@tedxamsterdamwomen.nl.
-We’ll evaluate this on a case-by-case basis.
+We’ll evaluate this and get back to you as soon as possible..

 All pitches must be made in person.
-This is about giving you a stage to convey an idea worth spreading.
-We think you need to be present in person to connect with the audience and to ensure that your pitch makes the biggest impact.
-You will perform to a small live internal audience made up of the TEDxAmsterdamWomen team, representatives of our partners, crew and invited guests.
-The public will watch you via a live stream connection.
+We want to give you a stage to share your ideas worth spreading.
+We believe that you need to be there in person to connect with your audience and ensure that your pitch has the biggest impact.
+You will perform in front of a small live internal audience of the TEDxAmsterdamWomen team, representatives of our partners, our crew, and invited guests by the speakers.

-Yes, but consider refining your original idea or submit something else entirely that will be in line with the theme this year.
+Yes, but consider refining your original idea or submit a new idea that will be in line with this year’s theme.

 We welcome all people regardless of gender identity.
 TEDxAmsterdamWomen specifically focuses on the unique way in which women and those who identify as women contribute to the world and women’s issues, spoken from the perspective of all genders.
 We are looking for ideas that reflect this.